-Current Year: Planning and Development is projecting modest growth in overall construction permits in 2015-16, based on State projections of 2% population growth in Maricopa County and continued recovery of the residential market.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
-July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
+Current Year: Planning and Development is projecting modest growth in overall construction permits in 2015-16, based on state projections of 2% population growth in Maricopa County and continued recovery of the residential market market.
+Prior year values have not been adjusted for inflation.